 whether you normally use a British Airways American Express 2-4-1 voucher and (the one rarely considered)

 what class and/or airline you would pay for if Avios flights were not available

 You need to know how YOU value an Avios because it impacts on what you are willing to pay for them.

 We occasionally see offers which allow you, indirectly or directly, to pick up Avios for 0.75p to 1p each.
 Should you jump in at these prices?
 You can’t be sure unless you have valued your Avios for your personal circumstances.

 You need to be sure that you are getting substantially more for an Avios than your cost price to make it worthwhile.
 This is especially true because you are substituting something very liquid – cash – for something that is not very liquid at all.

 The same goes for Avios-earning credit cards.
 Once you’ve got your British Airways Premium Plus American Express ‘2 for 1’ voucher in the bag, you need to know whether 1.5 Avios per £1 is a better deal than a cashback credit card or, say, 2 Marriott Bonvoy points per £1 via the Marriott Bonvoy American Express.
 If not, your British Airways Premium Plus Amex card can go back in the drawer.

 Here are six different Avios scenarios – which is right for you?

 Instead of answering the question of Avios value directly, I devised six scenarios for an Avios redemption.
 As you can see, each puts a different value on an Avios point.

-If you ever have the opportunity to acquire Avios for less than 0.5p, you will definitely come out ahead.
+If you ever have the opportunity to acquire Avios for less than 0.8p, you will definitely come out ahead because you can always spend via Nectar.
 Whether higher valuations make sense depends on how you spend them.